 - Academic leadership:

-- Organising committee memberships for workshops/conferences: IEEE Symposium on ALife (IEEE ALife) 2017 (chair), 2015; Workshop on Methods of Information Theory in Computational Neuroscience (satellite of CNS), 2016 -- chair, 2017 -- chair; Complexity, Criticality and Computation Research Camp 2015; Information Processing in Cognition (IPCog-2013) -- co-chair; Symposium on Non-linear and model-free Interdependence Measures in Neuroscience 2012; Guided Self-Organisation (GSO) 2012.
+- Organising committee memberships for workshops/conferences: IEEE Symposium on ALife (IEEE ALife) 2017 (chair), 2015; Workshop on Methods of Information Theory in Computational Neuroscience (satellite of CNS), 2016 -- chair, 2017 -- chair, 2018 -- chair; Complexity, Criticality and Computation Research Camp 2015; Information Processing in Cognition (IPCog-2013) -- co-chair; Symposium on Non-linear and model-free Interdependence Measures in Neuroscience 2012; Guided Self-Organisation (GSO) 2012.